livingdocsIO/documentation/livingdocs-cli/cli-dotfile.md

 In case you are working with multiple projects and/or environments it becomes cumbersome to set tokens, hosts and other params.

-To make this easier you can set up a dotfile that allows you to pass `env` and `project` to all commands where this makes sense instead of using e.g. the `LI_TOKEN` environment variable.
+To make the sync projects process easier you can set up a dotfile that allows you to pass `env` and `project` to all commands where this makes sense instead of using e.g. the `LI_TOKEN` environment variable.